newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/moving-company-license.md

   license and/or a warehousemen license.

   Indicate the type of license you require in the application: moving (PM), moving and warehousing (PC), or warehousing only (PW). *Please note that a self-storage or delivery company does not require a state license*.
 industryId:
   - moving-company
+callToActionText: Apply for My Public Movers and/or Warehousemen License
 callToActionLink: https://www.njconsumeraffairs.gov/pmw/Pages/applications.aspx
 webflowIndustry: ""
 licenseCertificationClassification: ""